saidnader1987/CS50W-FinalProject-Movies/README.md

    ng serve
    ```

+   The Angular application will be compiled and served on port 4200.

-   **Note:** Ensure that the Angular application is running on port 4200, as this is the port where the backend server is set up to listen to requests.
+   Note: Ensure that the Angular application is running on port 4200, as this is the port where the backend server is set up to listen to requests.

+4. Open your browser and visit `http://localhost:4200` to access the application.

-Now you should have both the backend and frontend of the application running. **Enjoy!**
+Now you should have both the backend and frontend of the application running.
+Enjoy!

 ## **Features**